bjmyers/prtp/docs/_build/html/_sources/index.rst.txt

 Welcome to PRTP's documentation!
 ================================

 The Python Raytrace Package (PRTP) is a package of Python functions that simulate X-Ray instruments.
-It was designed for the McEntaffer Group at the Pennsylvania University.
+It was designed for the McEntaffer Group at the Pennsylvania State University.
 PRTP expands on the functionality of `PyXFocus <https://github.com/rallured/PyXFocus>`_, but with a more intuitive, modular design.

 .. toctree::
    :maxdepth: 3